mike-unitskyi/s3repo-maven-plugin/README.md

         -Ds3repo.repositoryPath=s3://some-artifacts/yum-repo \
         -Ds3repo.accessKey=${ACCESS} -Ds3repo.secretKey=${SECRET}

-This will produce a comma-delimted list that can edited to be used in the "s3repo.excludes" configuration property when executing the rebuild-repo goal.
+This will produce a comma-delimited list that can modified and used in the "s3repo.excludes" configuration property when executing the rebuild-repo goal.

-A verbose example:
+Here is a verbose example:

     $ mvn com.bazaarvoice.maven.plugins:s3repo-maven-plugin:${VERSION}:list-repo \
         -Ds3repo.repositoryPath=s3://some-artifacts/yum-repo \